Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### step 0.5: ARB Review of any public API changes (Required for Stable | Recommended for Beta)

-1. Create a APIView showing changes (include link)
+1. Create an APIView showing changes.
-1. Create a post in ARB channel with APIView link to request review
+1. Create a post in `Language - JavaScript - Reviews` channel with APIView link to request review.
-    1. Example of arb post
+    1. Use a previous review request as an example.

 ## Step 1: Creating a Release Branch